ouba188/CVMT/README.md

 ![img](https://github.com/RSIP-NJUPT/CVMT/blob/main/network_base.png)

-To enhance portability, the CVMT codebase is entirely built on the [MMDetection](https://github.com/open-mmlab/mmdetection).
-Assume that your environment has satisfied the above requirements, please follow the following steps for installation.
+- Notablely, CVMT is built on top of [MMDetection](https://github.com/open-mmlab/mmdetection) with an added dual-stream data loading and processing mechanism.
+We hope that our approach and code will be helpful for your related research.

 ## Installation (●'◡'●)ﾉ
+Please follow the following steps for installation.
 Step 1: Create a conda environment

 ```shell